 - Making sure everything is safe and high-quality

-Using all these different ways for market expansion helps companies change their plans when they need to.
+Using all these different ways for market expansion and finding new routes to market helps companies change their plans when they need to.
 Whether you’re joining other companies through mergers, moving to new places through geographic expansion, or selling in international markets, doing well means picking the right plan and following through with it.

 Steps to Develop the Right Market Expansion Strategy